Fellows of King’s College

 - Bill Stubbs has been a director of a number of exploration companies spanning a period of over 25 years and was Chairman of Bemax Resources NL at the time it discovered and proved the Gingko heavy minerals deposit (now a mine) in the Murray-Darling Basin.

-- Bill is an important member of the College’s Foundation & Fundraising Committee.
+- Bill has been, until retiring, an important member of the College’s Foundation & Fundraising Committee.

 Dr Mike Vaughan – King’s College 1971 – 1974